East Calder

 East Calder is a village located in West Lothian, Scotland, about 1 mi east of Mid Calder and 1 mi west of Wilkieston.
-It forms part of 'the Calders (together with Mid and West Calder), three small neighbouring communities situated west of Edinburgh and south of the "New Town" of Livingston.
+It forms part of 'the Calders (together with Mid and West Calder), three small neighbouring communities situated west of Edinburgh and south of the town of Livingston.

 Its fast growth rate in the early 21st-century is driven by its being within easy commuting distance of Livingston, Edinburgh and Glasgow, combined with its close position relative to the principal transport arteries of the M8 motorway, the A89 and A71 roads, the Edinburgh – Glasgow railway line (the Shotts Line), and Edinburgh Airport.

 The East Calder Gala is a local highlight held every June, dating back to 1919.

 Geography

 East Calder lies in the lee of the Pentland Hills within the Almond River Valley, near the right bank of the river, and specifically in the East Calder / Livingston / Broxburn Plain, a Lowland Plains type landscape.

 Given its location on top of a natural water table running north from the foothills of the Pentlands into the Almond Valley, the name 'Calder' (derived from two Celtic words meaning "the well-watered woods") is an apt description describing the Almondell and Calderwood Country Park, an attractive natural feature of the area.

 The area is generally rural in nature, dominated by flat, open arable fields and scattered farms, amongst a variety of urban-fringe land uses.
 It is divided by the steep-sided and well-vegetated River Almond corridor which runs through it.
 Remnants from the oil shale industry can also be found dotted around the landscape, such as remaining bings, surviving shale miner's cottages from previous oilworks, and disused mineral rail lines.